+In 2015, Eng was invited to be on the five-member jury of the prestigious China Film Director’s Guild Awards.
 In 2007, Eng was invited to direct the first-ever opening short for the Chinese academy awards.
-He cast some of Asia’s biggest stars, Ziyi Zhang, Liu Ye and Ge You, to spoof the action-movie genre in a humorous send-up on national TV in China.
+He got some of Asia’s biggest stars, Ziyi Zhang, Liu Ye and Ge You, to spoof the action-movie genre in a humorous send-up on national TV in China.

 In 2005, Eng completed the Chinese independent feature film Waiting Alone which he wrote and directed, featuring an ensemble cast of young Chinese stars including Xia Yu, Li Bingbing, Gong Beibi, and featuring cameos from some of Asia’s biggest names, including Chow Yun-Fat.
 It premiered to critical raves and was an audience favorite at the 17th Tokyo International Film Festival.
 The film has been called one of 2005’s “best films” by over 50 Chinese media outlets and Variety.
 Waiting Alone became a favorite in China among young people following its release, and went on to receive 3 nominations, including Best Picture, at the Chinese academy awards (Golden Rooster Awards); as well as winning the “Best First Feature” and “Best Actor” awards at the popular Beijing Film Festival.
 Waiting Alone became a best-selling DVD in China and its national network TV premiere debuted at #1.
-The film continues to add a following to its already large youth fan-base.
-Waiting Alone was picked up for international distribution by Arclight Films in Cannes 2006.
+It was picked up for international distribution by Arclight Films in Cannes 2006.
+The film continues to add a following to its already large fan-base and is now considered a “classic” in China by critics and audiences alike.